SomeAspy/T-Mail/docs/Scripts.md

 This script is made for the prebuilt dist only

-1. Pre-built can be downloaded at https://nightly.link/SomeAspy/T-Mail/workflows/build/main/build.zip (This will always be up to date)
+1. Pre-built can be downloaded at https://nightly.link/SomeAspy/T-Mail/workflows/build/main/dist.zip (This will always be up to date)
-2. If this is the first time you are running this, unzip the file and move `prebuilt-update.sh` to the folder outside of the build folder.
+2. If this is the first time you are running this, unzip the file and move `dist.sh` to the folder outside of the build folder.
-3. Run `prebuilt-update.sh` (This may request root - it is needed to access the GPIO pins.)
+3. Run `dist.sh` (This may request root - it is needed to access the GPIO pins.)

 -   The script does not automatically restart the program.
 You can do this manually or use pm2 to handle it.
     -   A PM2 config is included in the build.